beling/bsuccinct-rs/ph/README.md

 subset.remove(&"beta");
 assert_eq!(subset.len(), 1);
 assert!(!subset.contain(&"beta"));
-// subset.insert(&"zeta"); // may either panic or insert any item into the subset
+// subset.insert(&"zeta"); // may either panic or insert any item into subset
 ```

 Above `Subset` is an example of an *updated retrieval data structure* with a 1-bit payload.